 Additionally, sometimes we are retained by other people who have an interest in an estate.
 A beneficiary, for example, can feel as though the estate is not being administered properly.
 They want professional assistance to guide them through the process to make sure their rights are being protected and they receive the assets due to them.
 We are happy to provide this service as well as assist with many other situations related to the probate process.

 It is very important to note that the probate process can vary significantly depending on the specifics of the case and the requirements of the Surrogate’s Court.
 Our probate attorneys serve clients in Bergen County, New Jersey, Rockland County, New York, and surrounding areas.
 If you have questions about probate or need assistance with obtaining letters, please contact us.

 Our Reviews See What Our Clients Are Saying

-May 12, 2023 Can You Be Held Responsible for Paying for Your Parent’s Long-Term Care Costs?
-Many adult children of elderly parents worry about being held responsible for their parent’s long-term care costs.
-In the past, this...
+September 21, 2023 Can You Be Held Responsible for Paying for Your Parent’s Long-Term Care Costs?
+With the cost of long-term care rising across the country, many adult children of elderly parents are rightfully worried about being held responsible...